There are various ways you can support the centre:

 Give us your case studies and positive feedback if you think that the centre has helped you or members of your family.
 This enables the centre to demonstrate that it has had a positive impact on the lives of those in the community which can help retain and attract funding.
 So – thank you to all of you who we know have already done this – your stories are both rewarding and interesting and are a source of encouragement to staff and volunteers to keep going!

-“Like us” on Facebook – a simple and easy way to show the centre has a strong support base!
+“Like us” on Facebook – a simple and easy way to show the center has a strong support base!
 It’s quick and free.

 Follow us on Twitter : https://twitter.com/sidingscc